What is the Difference Between Flat and Satin Paint?

 Tips and Precautions when Mixing Flat and Satin Paints

-1)- Remember – flat paint is coarse and if you are mixing other finishes to transform its look the two of them should be mixed thoroughly for getting the best results.
+1)- Remember – flat paint is coarse and if you are mixing other finishes to transform its look the two of them should be mixed thoroughly to get the best results.

-Can You Use Flat Paint Over Satin Paint?
+Can You Use Flat Paint Over Satin Paint Finish?

-Yes, you can paint over satin paint with flat to get the desired finish.
+Yes, you can paint over satin paint with a flat to get the desired finish.

 When you are ready you can follow the following steps:

-Make sure you also clean the surface of any dirt or dust.
+Make sure you also clean the surface of any dirt or dust using a damp washcloth lightly.

-Lightly sand the walls that are already painted with satin to ensure that the primer and flat paint sticks to the wall and remains there for long.
+Step 2: After the clean up lightly sand the walls that are already painted with satin to ensure that the primer and flat paint stick to the wall and remain there for long.

-Using a good painter’s tape will ensure that the flat paint you use on satin-painted walls does not spread where you don’t want them to.
+Step 3: For protection, tape all the ceiling lines, edges, and trim using a good painter’s tape.
+This will ensure that the flat paint you use on satin-painted walls does not spread where you don’t want it to.

-After letting the primer dry it’s time to paint the satin-coated walls with a flat finish.
+Step 5: After letting the primer dry it’s time to repaint your old satin-coated walls with a new flat finish.

 Reasons Why Builders Prefer Using Flat Paint in New Homes